davidwrede/chef-web-docs-1/step_resource/step_resource_directory_create_in_windows.rst

+.. tag resource_directory_create_in_windows

 ..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-..
-To create a directory in |windows|:
+To create a directory in Microsoft Windows:

 .. code-block:: ruby